haric/aws-vpc-role/README.md

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+This role has been authored by HC<hari.chinthalapale@verizon.net> for the purposes of demonstration only.
+Any commercial use is prohibited without consent.